Escape to the Shenandoah Valley for a Romantic Getaway

 The Historic Rapidan Camp

 One of the national park’s historic gems is the country retreat of President and First Lady Hoover, known as Rapidan Camp.
 This cabin, built in 1929, has been beautifully restored so visitors can enjoy not only its historic significance as a representation of mountain life in that era but also of the president himself.
 Tours are led by rangers throughout the summer months, leaving from the Harry F. Byrd Visitor Center in the park.
-While driving along Skyline Drive, make a pit stop at the visitors center for a peek inside this unique landmark of US history.
+While driving along Skyline Drive, make a pit stop at the visitors center for a peek inside this unique, historic US landmark.

 Shenandoah Valley Wineries

 With accolades in top food and wine publications including Saveur and Food & Wine, Shenandoah Valley wineries are quickly becoming some of the most highly respected in the country.
 The products from the Shenandoah Valley Wine Trail are now sought after by some of the finest establishments in the nation, showcasing the area as a new leader in wine production.
 While planning your Shenandoah Valley romantic getaway, be sure to explore the gorgeous landscape of these wineries and experience the top-notch products.
 Whether you’re a wine connoisseur or just appreciate the winemaking culture of the region, touring the vineyards is one of the best things to do in the Shenandoah Valley.